 The Board and the PMP Advisory Council also review statistics regarding the use of the PMP by prescribers, pharmacists, law enforcement, and regulatory agents.
 They may review the number of prescriptions filled yearly, the top drugs dispensed in Iowa each year, and indices of excessive pharmacy-shopping or doctor-shopping for controlled substances.
-Assessment of PMP data collected from January 1, 2023, through December 31, 2023, is included in this report.
+Assessment of PMP data collected from January 1, 2022, through December 31, 2022, is included in this report.
 Historical data since 2013 is also provided in table format as an attachment.

-Notable accomplishments of the 2023 calendar year for the Iowa PMP include:
+Notable accomplishments of the 2022 calendar year for the Iowa PMP include:

-- 1) Presenting at the Iowa Governor's Conference on Substance Use, highlighting the state of Iowa Community Pharmacist Naloxone and Disposal Kit Programs, statewide integration, and changes in prescribing patterns; - 2) Continued implementation of an Overdose Data to Action (OD2A) Grant funded initiative to fully cover vendor-related costs associated with PMP integration for entities within the state; and - 3) Continued work to provider authorization (authentication) protocols within the Iowa PMP to verify the current PMP account holder status before returning any patient search results.
+- 1. National presentations at the Pharmacy Quality Alliance Forum at the annual National Association of State Controlled Substance Authorities meeting, highlighting the state of Iowa Community Pharmacist Disposal Kit Program and the Iowa PMP Audit Project, respectively; - Implementation of an Overdose Data to Action (OD2A) Grant funded initiative to fully cover vendor-related costs associated with PMP integration for entities within the state; and; - 3.
+Rollout of a provider authorization (authentication) protocol within the lowa PMP to verify the current PMP account holder status before returning any patient search results.